Donate Sponsor

 Most pet cats won’t be bothered by the TV being on.
 Cats are good at telling the difference between sounds from the TV and sounds in real life.
 But particularly loud or unexpected sounds may cause alarm to some cats, particularly cats that are more easily stressed.
 Find out more about cat stress.

-It is good for cats to watch TV?
+Is it good for cats to watch TV?

 While some cats can find movement on TV screens engaging, others can find it frustrating.
 When cats hunt and play, they like to be able to catch whatever they are chasing.
 This is what releases feel-good hormones in their brains called endorphins.
 If they can’t catch the object that has caught their attention on screen, they may feel frustrated and stressed.
 This can lead to other problem behaviours.

-If your cat is interested by something on the TV, try offering them a toy to play with so they have something to catch.
+If your cat is interested in something on the TV, try offering them a toy to play with so they have something to catch.
 A ball, kicker toy or fishing rod toy is ideal.
 Putting the TV on shouldn’t be a substitute for playing with your cat.
 Letting them watch a bit of TV with you is okay.
 But make sure you have plenty of playtime away from the screen too.
 Find out how to play with your cat.

 What kind of TV shows do cats like?

 2. Wildlife programmes.
-Cats may be interested by other animals on screen, particularly their natural prey.
+Cats may be interested in other animals on screen, particularly their natural prey.
 Birds, fish and rodents such as mice and rats are the common prey of cats.
-Cats may also be interested in watching big cats on the TV.
+Cats may also be interested in watching big cats on TV.
 Even though they are a different species, they may be able to recognise their feline outline or facial features.
 If your cat is watching another cat on television, they are unlikely to feel threatened by them.
 This is because they cannot detect their scent or other cues that tell them it is a real cat.

 Find lots of fascinating cat videos on the Cats Protection YouTube channel.